Frequently Asked Questions

 What is your greatest accomplishment to date?

-I consider myself to be a “creator” and someone who can see a need and figure out how to best meet that need.
+I consider myself to be a “creator” or Protopian visionary, someone who can see a need in society and figure out how to efficiently meet that challenge.
 I have started two national non-profits, the Cohousing Association of the United States and the National Hemp Association.
-I also consider the books I have published more recently to be impressive accomplishments.
+I also consider the recent Protopian books I have written and published as contributions to a vision of a sustainable future.

 Which writers inspire you?